 Submit online with application.
 Describe career and professional goals and why you are applying to Regis College’s nurse practitioner certificate program (500-word minimum).
 For more details, please speak to your Admissions Advisor before submitting your application.

 Applicants must provide two letters of recommendation (to be uploaded directly by each reference) to the online application site.

 7. Entrance Examinations

 Standardized examinations not required.

 There are two entry points to start your certificate program.
-Students who choose the first entry point are eligible to transfer two graduate courses.
-Those who select the second entry point are eligible for maximum transfer credits from a prior MSN.
+Students from both entries points are eligible for maximum transfer credits from a prior MSN.
 Depending on the specialization of your chosen certificate program, you will be presented with curriculum form these core and elective courses: